muhammad-ahmed-gh/studo-schedule-generator/Documentation.md

 ## 🚀 Detailed Feature Set

 ### 1. Automated Study Induction
-Unlike static calendars, Studo analyzes the string content of your tasks.
-If a task name contains the keyword "Lecture", the system treats it as a trigger for a future study session.
+Unlike static calendars, Studo analyzes the content of your tasks.
+If a task has the type "Lecture", the system treats it as a trigger for a future study session.

 ### 2. Priority-Based Visual Hierarchy
-The UI supports three distinct priority data-attributes:
+The UI supports five distinct priority data-attributes, depending on the priority that the user wants to give each task:
-* `top`: Immediate attention required.
-* `medium`: Standard academic tasks.
-* `low`: Supplemental reading or non-essential study.
+* `top`
+* `high`
+* `medium`
+* `low`
+* `none`

 ### 3. Smart Buffer Management
-The system prevents "Back-to-Back Burnout" by referencing a `DEFAULT_DAY_END` and adding a 2-hour buffer between the conclusion of the final daily task and any newly generated study sessions.
+The system prevents "Back-to-Back Burnout" by adding a 2-hour buffer between the conclusion of the final daily task and any newly generated study sessions.
+It will also move study sessions to different days depending on available time.

 ---